VeronikaRuliskova/help/docs/check-sms-price.md

 ---
-title: Pricelist command
+title: Check SMS price
 ---

-## Pricelist command
+## “dost” action
 It allows to check price for each country and operator via HTTP request.

 See table 5.

 ## Request URL address
 The URL used to send the HTTP requests: